NEW PRODUCTS in the offer.

 Would you like to create account?

-There are several certifications that producers can obtain.
-In the case of pure sustainable palm oil, there are two categories.- IP (identity preserved) in this case, the palm oil can be traced directly back to its single source.- Segregated oil - in this case the certified sustainably sourced palm oil is kept separatelyfrom non-certified, but is obtained by blending several certified palm oils from different suppliers, i.e. it comes from different certified sources.
-Again, the oil can be traced back to its original producers.
-There is also a label Mixed, where the palm oil is not 100% sustainably sourced,but instead is created by blending sustainably and conventionally sourced palm oil.
-This label is also common among producers as it is a cheaper and quicker process than producing 100% sustainably sourced palm oil.
+There are several certificates that manufacturers can obtain.
+In the case of pure sustainable palm oil, there are two categories.• IP (identity preserved) – in this case it is possible to trace the palm oil directly back to its single source.• Segregated oil – in this case, certified sustainably sourced palm oil is kept separate from non-certified oil, but it is obtained by mixing several certified palm oils from different suppliers, i.e. it comes from various certified sources.
+Again, it is possible to trace the oil back to its original producers.
+There is also the designation Mixed – mixed, when palm oil is not 100 % obtained from sustainable sources, but on the contrary, arises from mixing sustainably and conventionally sourced palm oil.
+The effort to obtain this designation is also common among producers, since it is a cheaper and faster process than in the case of producing palm oil from 100 % sustainable sources.